HamzaKhurshid/github-search/README.md

 I have tried to write the code in most neat, clean and short way.
 One significant change about my implementation is that I have implemented a useEffect dependency which gets called everytime a filter(i.e. pageSize, pageNumber) or SEARCH button is clicked.
 This useEffect invokes a function that calls github's REST API and returns data with respect to applied filters.

 In this way, we don't need to call api function again and again on any filter change hence making code look more clean and short.
 It will also be helpful for future implementations when I need to further add sort or order filters on api call.
 (In this case I only need to add dependencies in my useEffect method).

+NOTE:
+Since github's search users api returns us a very few usefull information of a user, thats why I am only showing username and user's type in table.
+For further complete information of user, i am using github's search user api which gets called when clicked on view complete details.

 ## Future Improvements

 I will be adding following features/improvements to my project: